The Best $1750 Advanced Gaming PC Build – January 2022

 Video Card –

 Remember to engage the XMP profile in the UEFI to take advantage of the full speed of this RAM kit.
 To adjust the RGB lighting, use the motherboard's lighting control software.

 Solid-State Drive –

-This model is available in black or white from the same product page.
+This model is available in black or white from the same product page, although both sell out regularly.

 Power Supply –